Biospecimens and Patient Registry Core

-The Ovarian Cancer SPORE's Biospecimens Core is integrated with these existing tissue-oriented Cancer Center shared resources and other scientific cores of this SPORE to provide a coordinated, centralized and dedicated program for standardized collection, accessioning, processing, morphological classification and evaluation of biospecimens and patient data from patients with ovarian cancer.
+The Ovarian Cancer SPORE's Biospecimens and Patient Registry Core is integrated with these existing tissue-oriented Cancer Center shared resources and other scientific cores of this SPORE to provide a coordinated, centralized and dedicated program for standardized collection, accessioning, processing, morphological classification and evaluation of biospecimens and patient data from patients with ovarian cancer.

 Thorough clinical and molecular genetic annotation is required to maximize the potential use of tissue specimens in translational research.
 Therefore, risk factor questionnaires, clinical records, panel testing of ovarian cancer susceptibility genes, and pathology review are incorporated into the core.